AI reconstruction of European weather from the Euro-Atlantic regimes: Results

 Summer extratropical variability is less influenced by the large amplitude stationary waves and tropical forcing that characterize the boreal winter climate.
 As a result, the summer weather in the Northern Hemisphere is more influenced by regional-scale processes, such as mesoscale convective weather systems and land-atmosphere coupling \citep{ambrizzi_rossby_1995, Randal_2000, Siegfried_2011}.
-This explains the lower skill reached by the \ac{AI} model in summer compared to winter in all the skills tested.
-In particular, summer's \ac{CE} show that the model using the Euro-Atlantic \ac{WR} is unable to appropriately reconstruct the mean two-meter temperature and total precipitation anomalies in the Mediterranean and Black Sea regions.
-For these areas, the reconstruction could be improved by including the Mediterranean large-scale circulation \citep{mastrantonas_extreme_2021} and adding other predictors such as soil moisture or rainfall deficit indices \citep{vautard_summertime_2007}.
+This explains the lower skill reached by the \ac{AI} models in summer compared to winter in all the skills tested.
+In particular, summer \ac{CE} reveals that models using the Euro-Atlantic \ac{WR} are unable to accurately reconstruct the mean two-meter temperature and total precipitation anomalies in the Mediterranean and Black Sea regions.
+For these areas, the reconstruction could be improved by incorporating the Mediterranean large-scale circulation \citep{mastrantonas_extreme_2021} and including other predictors, such as soil moisture or rainfall deficit indices \citep{vautard_summertime_2007}.
+In fact, the authors of the latter study demonstrate that ``hot summers are preceded by winter rainfall deficits over Southern Europe''.
+Including indices that capture rainfall deficits (e.g., the Standardized Precipitation Index, SPI) and/or soil moisture (e.g., the Soil Moisture Deficit Index, SMDI) from the preceding season could enhance the reconstruction of the Southern European climate.
+We hypothesize that our model would be capable of capturing the relationship between these indices and the monthly summer anomalies of two-meter temperature and total precipitation in the region.